Rakhine people: Arakan Army

 The Rakhine Army has significantly challenged the Burmese junta's military might and has garnered considerable support among local populations.

 Rakhine in Bangladesh and India

 Rakhine people share some historical and cultural similarities with several Northeastern Indian and Bangladesh tribes, particularly those in the Chittagong Hill Tracts, Mizoram, and Manipur.
 Communities like the Marma people of Rakhine have cultural parallels with the Chakma and Tripuri tribes in India.

-Besides Bangladesh and India, significant Rakhine diaspora exists in Singapore, Japan, Malaysia and Thailand.
+Besides Bangladesh and India, significant Rakhine diasporas exist in Singapore, Japan, Malaysia and Thailand.